Skip to main content

 Category

-Specifies the type of resource or service to which the Meter Card applies, for example, GPU, Compute, or Storage.
+Specifies the type of resource or service to which the Meter Card applies.
+The category determines the units available for the following resource:

 Unit